 Lesson 2: Create a work environment that is actually conducive to doing work

-From the first time we see Initech, we can see why Michael, Peter and Samir hate working there.
+From the first time we see Initech, we can see why Michael, Peter, and Samir hate working there.
 The office is full of bland 6’ x 6’ cubicles, with no windows in sight.
-Even worse, Peter sits across from the Nina, the accounts payable women, who appears to do nothing other than patch calls through while saying “JUST A MOMENT” in the most annoying voice imaginable.
+Even worse, Peter sits across from Nina, the accounts payable woman, who appears to do nothing other than patch calls through while saying “JUST A MOMENT” in the most annoying voice imaginable.

 It is common for small business owners to want to oversee every aspect of their companies, but there is a fine line between overseeing and micromanaging.
 Studies have shown that people actually perform at lower levels when monitored (or even just think they’re being watched).